usnistgov/pfhub/_data/python-pfhub/README.md

+# Python-PFHub

+A Python module for rendering PFHub phase field data in Jupyter notebooks using Pandas and Plotly.

+## Installation

-# Nix
+### Using Nix

-Use Cachix
+If Using Cachix

     $ cachix use pfhub

-Run with
+and then fire up a Nix shell with

     $ export NIX_VERSION=21.05
     $ nix-shell \